Vidit-Ostwal-zz/BeRC/README.md

 - Out of the ~9.5k samples from the train set, ~3.7k have manually-verified ground truth annotations and ~5.8k have non-verified annotations.
 The non-verified annotations of the train set have a quality estimate of at least 65-70% in each category.
 Checkout the Data labeling process section below for more information about this aspect.

+- All audio samples in this dataset are gathered from [Freesound](https://freesound.org/) and are provided here as uncompressed PCM 16 bit, 44.1 kHz, mono audio files.
+Note that because Freesound content is collaboratively contributed, recording quality and techniques can vary widely

 - More information can be found [here](https://zenodo.org/record/2552860#.XFD05fwo-V4)